ErikKassubek/ADVOCATE/README.md

 # AdvocateGo
-> [!NOTE]
-> This program is a work in progress and may result in incorrect or incomplete results.

-> [!WARNING]
-> This program currently only runs / is tested under Linux

-> [!IMPORTANT]
-> ADVOCATE is implemented for go version 1.24.
-> Make sure, that the program does not choose another version/toolchain and is compatible with go 1.24.
-> The output `package advocate is not in std ` or similar indicates a problem with the used version.
-> AdvocateGo currently does not work for programs requiring go 1.23

 ## What is AdvocateGo

 AdvocateGo is an analysis tool for Go programs.
 It detects concurrency bugs and gives  diagnostic insight.
 This is achieved through `happens-before-relation` and `vector-clocks`